callstack/haul/docs/CLI Commands.md

 #### `--port [number]`

-Port on which the server should run. defaults to `8081`.
+Port on which the server should run.
+Defaults to `8081`.

 #### `--temp-dir <string>`